38

 My Current Positions

 I work in the School of Environmental Sciences at the University of East Anglia (UEA).
-During a 10-year period as a UK Environment Research Council (NERC) Advanced Research Fellow I established a research group and the Marine Trace Gas Biology Laboratory.
+A 10-year period as a UK Environment Research Council (NERC) Advanced Research Fellow gave me the opportunity to establish a research group and the Marine Trace Gas Biology Laboratory.
 This is part of the School’s Laboratory for Global Marine and Atmospheric Chemistry (LGMAC).
 I was appointed to a Readership in Biological Oceanography position commencing June 2009.

-I have been Health & Safety Co-Ordinator for the School of Environmental Sciences since August 2009 and I also represent the School on the University of East Anglia Biohazards and Genetic Manipulation Committee.
-I am also Co-Chair for the ResNet committee; ResNET is a contact, support and information network for women working in research at the University of East Anglia and the adjacent Institutes on the Norwich Research Park (http://www.uea.ac.uk/resnet).
+In August 2009 I took over the position of Safety Co-Ordinator for the School of Environmental Sciences.
+I also represent the School of the Biohazards and Genetic Manipulation Committee.
+I have been the Chair of the School of Environmental Sciences Researchers’ Affairs Forum since 2002 but I will be handing over this role in January 2010.
+I represent the 100+ Researchers on the School’s Executive Group.
+I am also on the committee for ResNET which is a contact, support and information network for women working in research at the University of East Anglia and the adjacent Institutes on the Norwich Research Park.